-Canstar Blue’s 2019 leaf blowers review has seen Ozito and Ryobi compared on their reliability & performance, fuel economy/battery life, value for money, maintenance/servicing, ease of use and overall satisfaction.
+Canstar Blue’s 2020 leaf blower review compares Ryobi and Ozito on their reliability & performance, fuel economy & battery life, maintenance & servicing, ease of use, noise levels, value for money and overall satisfaction.

 See our Ratings Methodology.

-When it comes to curating the perfect Aussie backyard, there are a lot of elements to consider.
-There’s the mowing, the trimming, the fertilising, the irrigating, and then the ‘elements’ themselves!
-But while you can’t help it when the weather turns, you can deal with the aftermath with the right tools.
+Huffing and puffing over a messy backyard or shed?
+Then maybe it’s time clear out all the grass clippings, wood dust, sticks, bark and other bits and pieces with a new leaf blower.
+When it comes to curating the perfect Aussie backyard, there’s plenty to consider.
+There’s the mowing, the trimming, the fertilising, the irrigating, and then the natural elements which can wreak havoc on your hard work!
+But, while you can’t do anything about weather turns, you can deal with the aftermath with the right tools.

-An Australian brand, Ozito offers a wide variety of different power and garden tools, ranging from cordless drills to sanders, from chainsaws to lawn mowers and of course, leaf blowers.
-Sold exclusively through Bunnings, Ozito’s range focusses on electric models, with one of the widest line-ups on the market.
+Australian brand Ozito offers a wide variety of different power and garden tools, ranging from cordless drills to sanders, from chainsaws to lawn mowers and of course, leaf blowers.
+Sold exclusively through Bunnings, Ozito’s range features electric models, and provides one of the widest line-ups on the market.

-The Power X Change Cordless Blower (PXCBLS-018) comes equipped with a 18V battery, capable of producing 210km/h air speed to make light work of all those leaves and grass clippings, with a Sure Grip Handle for additional comfort, which, partnered with the 1.35kg design, should make for an easy day on the tools.
-If you’re after something with a bit more grunt to it, the Ozito Power X Change Cordless Jet Blower may be the model for you.
-Featuring two 18V batteries and a Turbo Boost function, it will help make short work on an untidy lawn or driveway.
+One of the models you can find is the Power X Change Cordless Blower (PXCBLS-018).
+It’s equipped with an 18V battery, capable of producing 210km/hr air speed.
+It also has a lightweight 1.35kg design.
+If you’re after something with a bit more grunt to it, the Ozito Power X Change Cordless Jet Blower includes two 18V batteries and a Turbo Boost function.

 While only two brands qualified for our ratings, there are a number of other brands available on the market for you to choose from.
 Here are a few of the major brands you’d likely find at your local retailer.